JCDiaz1201/The-Hamiltonian/README.md

 Getting Started
 ---------------

+Open your command prompt

-Simply switch to the directory you store the project in and in the command prompt run:
+Switch to the directory containing the application
-	rake db:setup

-Then, run the sever
+In the command prompt type "rake db:setup" and press enter

+Once that is through type "rails server" to run the server

-At this point go to which ever port the server runs on, typcally localhost:3000
+At this point open your internet browser and type in "http://localhost:[What ever port number your computer assigns]"

+	-In my case it is located on port 3000 so I enter: "http://localhost:3000"

 And bam!
 You're set!
+You should be able to view my app in all its glory.

 Hope you enjoy!